Skip to main content

 Like patronymics, most Russian surnames have both a masculine and feminine form.
 Many surnames follow the same ending patterns as patronymics do in the examples shown above and carry the same meaning (“son of” or “daughter of”).
 Other Russian language surnames come from descriptions of the people they originally named, including traits, features, places of origin, and occupations.
 For example, Иванов/Иванова ("son/daughter of Ivan"), Смирнов/Смирнова ("meek"), and Медников/Медникова (“coppersmith") have been used as surnames.

 Surnames are generally much more varied than given names in the countries formerly part of the Russian Empire and USSR because of the many sources of surnames, as well as the influence of other languages on the surnames chosen.
-For an extensive surname dictionary, visit Толовые Словари webpage.
+For an extensive surname dictionary, visit the Толковые Словари webpage.

 Name-Changing Ancestors

 In the name glossaries on this tutorial, a transliteration and English equivalent of each name are given.
-The reason why those different versions of each name are provided is the possibility that your ancestor may have gone by different names throughout their life.
-A common example of this is when an immigrant chose to go by a different name in their new home than in their original homeland.
+Different versions of each name are provided because your ancestor may have gone by different names throughout his or her life.
+This was common among immigrants, who sometimes chose to go by a different name in their new home.
 They might have done so to make pronunciation easier for others or to make their name sound less "foreign."
 Such name changes are not always consistent; while sometimes a Надежда may have switched to the English equivalent of her name, Hope, in the United States, she also might have gone by something that sounded similar to the Russian version of her name, like Nadine.
-On the other hand, she may have chosen to use a different name entirely.
+She may have chosen to use a different name entirely!
 Surnames were also changed in many cases, adding another layer of complexity.
 Analyzing every available document—especially immigration and naturalization records—may provide further insights into what name your ancestor used before immigrating.

 Russian/Jewish Immigrants